Balanced rudder: Ships

+Balanced rudders were probably first used in the early 15th century, in Ming China's treasure ships, and were reinvented and first used in modern ships by Isambard Kingdom Brunel on the SS Great Britain, launched in 1843.

 Aircraft

 Control of aircraft is complicated by their motion in three dimensions, yaw, pitch and roll, rather than one but there is a similar need to reduce loads, tackled in the same way as on a ship with some part of the surface extending forward of its hinge.
 This is referred to as aerodynamical balance.
 In addition, because aircraft control surfaces are mounted on flexible structures like wings, they are prone to oscillate ("flutter"), a dangerous effect which can be cured by bringing the centre of gravity (c.g.) of the control surface to the hinge line.
 This is called mass balancing.

 Aerodynamic balancing

 The principle is used on rudders, elevators and ailerons, with methods refined over the years.
 Two illustrations of aircraft rudders, published by Flight Magazine in 1920, illustrate early forms, both with curved leading and trailing edges.
 Both are mounted so that the area of the balancing surface ahead of the hinge is less than that of the rudder behind.
 Various layouts have been tried over the years, generally with smaller balance/rudder areas.
 Most fall into one of two categories: horn balanced, with small extensions of the control surfaces ahead of the hinge lines at their tips, or inset balanced with extension(s) of the control surface into cut-outs in their supporting fixed surface.
 Frise ailerons use a variant of the latter balance, with the nose of the up-going surface projecting below the wing, but not vice versa, to provide both balancing and asymmetric drag.
 Irving balanced ailerons have no projections but harness the aileron deflection induced change of pressure above and below the wing, sensed via the hinge gap, to assist the motion.